Japanese Cooking Tools: 33 Essentials for Home Chefs

 A traditional Japanese donabe clay pot, a yukihira aluminum saucepan, and a copper tamagoyaki pan arranged together on a wooden surface

 A Japanese kitchen rarely owns a single all-purpose pan.
 Each vessel is shaped for a specific cooking method.
-The five below cover most of what comes out of a traditional kitchen.
+The six below cover most of what comes out of a traditional kitchen.

 10. Donabe — the clay pot

 A donabe is a lidded earthenware pot, fired from porous clay, used in Japan for over four centuries.
 It is the reason a bowl of rice at a Kyoto ryokan tastes different.
 Nothing you have made at home compares.
 The clay heats slowly and evenly.
-As the temperature climbs through the 40–50°C range, the rice’s amylase enzyme converts starch into sugar.
-The conversion runs more thoroughly than a metal pot allows.
-The result is rice that tastes sweeter, with a delicate crust at the bottom called okoge.
+As the temperature climbs through the 40 to 50°C range, the rice’s amylase enzyme converts starch into sugar more thoroughly than a metal pot allows.
+The result is rice that tastes sweeter, with a delicate caramelised crust at the bottom called okoge.
 Donabe also makes shabu-shabu, sukiyaki, slow stews, and even artisanal bread.
-The JOC Goods donabe collection curates 20+ artisan-made pieces; entry models start around $120.
+The JOC Goods donabe collection curates artisan-made pieces.
+For Iga-yaki donabe specifically, Toiro Kitchen is the authoritative US source — Naoko Takei Moore’s Los Angeles shop is the US distributor for Nagatani-en, the Iga-yaki maker working since 1832.

 11. Yukihira nabe — the all-purpose saucepan

 The yukihira nabe is a hammered aluminum saucepan with dual pouring spouts and a wooden handle.
 It heats up faster than any other vessel in a Japanese kitchen.
 Soup, dashi, simmered vegetables, blanched greens, sweet bean paste — all start in a yukihira.
 The hammered surface adds strength to thin metal, so the pan stays light.
 Sizes stack inside one another, saving cupboard space.
-A yukihira nabe set of three sizes starts at $40.
+A three-piece yukihira nabe set from a respected Japanese maker is the practical entry.

 12. Tamagoyaki pan — the rectangular omelet pan